tleguern/kbf/README.md

 ==========================================

 kbf is a brainfuck interpreter written in korn shell.
-It is currently compatible with OpenBSD pdksh and bash.
+It is currently compatible with the following shells:

+- Public Domain Korn SHell - pdksh;
+- OpenBSD pdksh;
+- MirBSD Korn Shell (mksh);
+- bash.

 Some details about this implementation: